 The high-pressure pump may have a breather vent that will need your attention before using the washer for the first time.
 Please see below for the style you may have.

-Using a bladed screw driver, remove the RED shipping plug from the top of the pump.
+Use the appropriate bladed screw driver, Allen wrench, or wrench to remove the shipping cap (usually RED) from the top of the pump.

-2. Hand thread the BLACK breather cap into the pump.
+2. Hand thread the breather cap into the pump.

 3. Snug the cap with your fingers.